How to start investing in stocks with little money

 But don’t forget that you should invest only the money you can afford to lose.
 Also, you should decide if you want to start with the amount of money you have or whether you will wait until you save some more money.

-- After going through the previous steps, what follows is for you to select the appropriate broker or financial institutions.
+- After going through the previous steps, the next stage is for you to select the appropriate broker or financial institutions.

 As you can see, there are multiple ways to invest or trade stocks with little money, which means that you need to open an account with a broker offering the financial services you need.